Table of Contents

 - Is this an elementary to SHS level school or including college?

-- Where do athletes go after.
+- Where do athletes go after the NAS?

 Are they hiring foreign coaches to handle the program?

-Also posted this on Facebook
+I also posted this on Facebook

-In the Philippines obesity, diabetes, etc are on the rise.
+In the Philippines, obesity, diabetes, etc., are on the rise.

-And yeah kids spending more time on Ipads, and playing league of legends on their cell phones sure doesn’t help.
+And yeah, kids spending more time on Ipads and playing League of Legends on their cell phones sure doesn’t help.

-It is the responsibility of a government for the health and well being of its citizens.
+It is the responsibility of a government for the health and well-being of its citizens.

-When you build a pyramid it must start with the base.
+When you build a pyramid, it must start with the base.

-Quite recently a bill was passed Senate Bill 1086.
+Quite recently, the Senate passed Bill 1086.